76 Artificial Intelligence Examples Shaking Up Business Across Industries

 PwC is a global company that consults with business clients on tech solutions in a variety of areas, including AI.
 For example, PwC worked with an auto insurance provider to integrate artificial intelligence into its process for providing customers with claims estimates, leading to greater operational efficiency and an improved customer experience.
 PwC has invested significantly in continuing to expand its AI capabilities.

 Northwestern Mutual has over 150 years of experience helping clients plan for retirement as well as manage investments and find the right insurance products.
-Now the financial services company is going all-in on AI to improve their customer experiences and increase the efficiency of data management across the organization.
+Now the financial services company is going all-in on AI to improve the customer experience and increase the efficiency of data management across the organization.

 Fintech and peer-to-peer payment platform Cash App powers a number of its features using artificial intelligence.
-Users can interact with customer support chat bots that are developed using complex natural language processing, or NLP, techniques.
+Users can interact with customer support chatbots that are developed using complex natural language processing techniques.
 As for security, the company uses machine learning and AI to help mitigate risk and prevent fraud on the platform.

 AI in Travel and Transportation